dyninst/dyninst/docs/dyninstAPI/developer/binaryEdit.h.rst

   .. cpp:function:: void addSibling(BinaryEdit *)
   .. cpp:function:: std::vector<BinaryEdit *> &getSiblings()
   .. cpp:function:: bool replaceTrapHandler()

+    Find all calls to sigaction equivalents and replace with calls to ``dyn_<sigaction_equivalent_name>``.

   .. cpp:function:: bool usedATrap()

+    Here's the story.
+We may need to install a trap handler for instrumentation to work in the rewritten binary.
+This doesn't play nicely with trap handlers that the binary itself registers.
+So we're going to replace every call to sigaction in the binary with a call to our wrapper.
+This wrapper 1) ignores attempts to register a SIGTRAP 2) Passes everything else through to sigaction It's called "dyn_sigaction".

   .. cpp:function:: bool isMultiThreadCapable()
   .. cpp:function:: mapped_object *openResolvedLibraryName(std::string filename, std::map<std::string, BinaryEdit *> &allOpened)
   .. cpp:function:: bool writing()